LLM Evaluation Quickstart

 $export OPENAI_API_KEY="sk-..."

-You can also ANY model providers since deepeval integrates with all of them.
+You can also use any model provider since deepeval integrates with all of them.

 5